 The Monitor\nD can additionally produce a list of variable values for neutrons that pass into the monitor.
 This feature is additive to the 1D or 2D output.
 By default only 1000 events will be recorded in the file, but you can specify for instance "list 3000 neutrons" or "list all neutrons".
-This last option might require a lot of memory and generate huge files.
+This last option may require a lot of memory and generate huge files.
+Note that the limits to the measured parameters also apply in this mode.
+To exemplify, a monitor\nd instance with the option string "list all v" will only record those neutrons which have a velocity below 100000 m/s, whereas an instance with the option string "list all vx vy vz 0 2000" will record all neutrons with $|v_x, v_y| < 100$ m/s and $0 < v_z < 2000$ m/s.
+Thus, in this latter case, any neutron travelling in the negative z-direction will be disregarded.

-9.8.5 Monitor equivalences
+9.8.5.
+Monitor equivalences